Skip to main content

 Srivari Padalu

-This is an important place as the stone carved feet of Lord Venkateswara are here.
-Most of the pilgrims do not visit this place.
 Next time when you happen to visit Tirumala make it a point to visit this place which is on a steep peak of the Venkataadri hill.
 From here the entire temple complex along with the Bangaaru Gopuram of the temple can be seen as a bird's eye view.
 It is believed that Sreevaaru (Lord Venkateswara) stepped at this place and hence the name Sreevari Paadaalu which means the foot prints of the Lord.
 Devotees bow down to the foot prints of the Lord which is a must see place.

-Besides visiting the tourist places in Tirumala, pilgrims also visit the places in and around Tirupati
+Besides visiting the tourist places in Tirumala, pilgrims also visit the places in and around Tirupati.